How does a help to buy ISA work?

 Available to first-time buyers only, a help to buy ISA is a saving scheme whereby the government will boost what you save by 25%.
 So, for every £200 you save, the government will pay a £50 tax-free ‘bonus’ to go towards your first home.

-You can deposit £1,200 during the first month, then up to £200 a month after that.
-The maximum bonus you can get from the government is £3,000, and the minimum you need to save to qualify for a bonus is £1,600 (generating a bonus of £400).
+You can deposit £1,200 into the ISA during the first month, then up to £200 a month after that.
+The maximum bonus you can get from the government is £3,000, which you'd receive if you saved £12,000.
+The minimum you need to save to qualify for a bonus is £1,600 (generating a bonus of £400).

 You’ll get the government bonus when you buy a property; if you decide not to buy one, then you won’t get the extra money.
 The bonus part of a help to buy ISA is paid per person, so if you’re planning on buying a home with someone else and you’re both first-time buyers, you’ll get double the money.

 You can open a help to buy ISA until 30 November 2019 and you must claim your bonus by 1 December 2030.